twbs/bootstrap/site/content/docs/5.0/components/collapse.md

 ### Options

 Options can be passed via data attributes or JavaScript.
 For data attributes, append the option name to `data-bs-`, as in `data-bs-parent=""`.
+For JavaScript attributes, preprend the option name with `bs` and capitalize the first letter, as in `bsParent`.

 <table class="table">
   <thead>